 Important: All storage subsystems participating in mirror relationships must have firmware level 05.2x.xx.xx or higher installed.
-For more information about upgrading firmware and installing the storage-management software, see your appropriate IBM DS4000 Storage Manager Version 9 Installation and Support Guide.
+For more information about upgrading firmware and installing the storage-management software, see the appropriate IBM TotalStorage DS4000 Storage Manager Version 9 Installation and Support Guide for your operating system.